dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 The `dbt-bigquery` uses a service called Dataproc to submit your Python models as PySpark jobs.
 That Python/PySpark code will read from your tables and views in BigQuery, and saves its final result back to BigQuery.

 **Additional setup:**
-- Create a dedicated Dataproc cluster: https://cloud.google.com/dataproc/docs/guides/create-cluster
+- Create or use an existing Dataproc cluster: https://cloud.google.com/dataproc/docs/guides/create-cluster
-- Create a dedicated Cloud Storage bucket: https://cloud.google.com/storage/docs/creating-buckets
+- Create or use an existing Cloud Storage bucket: https://cloud.google.com/storage/docs/creating-buckets

 Add these attributes to your BigQuery profile:
 - `gcs_bucket`